MaterializeInc/materialize/doc/user/content/sql/create-index.md

 _cluster_name_ | The [cluster](/sql/create-cluster) to maintain this index.
 If not specified, defaults to the active cluster.
 _method_ | The name of the index method to use.
 The only supported method is [`arrangement`](/overview/arrangements).
 _col&lowbar;expr_**...** | The expressions to use as the key for the index.
-_retention_time_ | ***Private preview.** This option has known performance or stability issues and is under active development.* Duration for which Materialize retains historical data for performing time travel actions.
+_retention_period_ | ***Private preview.** This option has known performance or stability issues and is under active development.* Duration for which Materialize retains historical data for performing time travel actions.
 Accepts positive [interval](https://materialize.com/docs/sql/types/interval/) values like `'1hr'`.
-See [retention period](/manage/rentention-period) guide.
+See [history retention period](/manage/history-rentention-period) guide.
 Default is one second.

 ## Details